abrandontran/ca-policing-bias/README.md

 ## Searching for police bias in traffic arrest trends across major U.S cities

 Group Members:
-Brandon Tran (Pomona 2021) - Project Manager and Director of Computation Preet Khowaja (Pomona 2020) - Task Manager and Director of Research
+Brandon Tran (Pomona 2021) - Project Manager and Director of Computation.
+Preet Khowaja (Pomona 2020) - Task Manager and Director of Research.

 Why this is exciting: